 What the lender arranges themselves

-The property valuation is commissioned and paid for by the lender as part of their process.
-You do not need to organise or provide a valuation yourself.
+The property valuation is commissioned by the lender as part of their process — you do not need to organise it yourself.
+Some lenders absorb the valuation cost; others charge a fee (typically £150–£600 for a physical valuation), which a broker will confirm before a formal application is submitted.
 Most lenders also obtain title information directly from HM Land Registry, so you are unlikely to need to provide title deeds.
 Your Land Registry title number can be useful if asked, but it is not a document you need to have physically ready.

 What documents do I need for a secured loan?